 I love these lubricants, and I know I’ll be re-buying Sassy when it runs out, I couldn’t imagine being without it.
 But, in a way, I’m kind of excited for Sea to run out.
 While I love it too, there are so many other interesting lubricants I want to try out from Sliquid.
 Plus, without anything proper to compare it to, it’s hard to judge just how amazing Sea is.
 On the top of my wish-list is Sliquid Satin, which is both a lubricant and a moisturiser, as well as their hybrid lubricant, Sliquid Silk.
 Furthermore, I’ve heard great things about their flavoured Swirl lubricants collection.
 Up until now I’ve only had bad flavoured experiences, so I’m pretty excited to change that soon.

 If you have ever felt a burning sensation when using off-the-shelf lubricant and let it put you off completely (I know I have), then don’t fear, it wasn’t your fault.
 Good lubricant, like Sliquid, doesn’t do that.
 Sea is great.
 I love the idea that it’s boosting my health while I use it, and that I know it is sensitive and won’t ever cause me any discomfort.
 But overall, what really wowed me was Sassy.
 Its thickness and long lasting nature were exactly what I was looking for in an anal lube, and what I didn’t know I needed in a vaginal lubricant.
 So, thank you Sliquid, for making amazing, safe and affordable lubricants.

-You can buy Sliquid lubricants starting at $9.31 AUD / $6.80 USD directly from their US store plus use my code PRINCESSPREVIEWS for 10% OFF!
+You can buy Sliquid Sassy or Sliquid Sea from Vibrant starting at just $8.84 AUD / $6.97 USD, plus use my code GRACE for 10% off your total order!